 Animals

-Back to Top of ListJohn Ball Zoo is home to more than 1,800 animals.
+Back to Top of ListJohn Ball Zoo is home to more than 2,000 animals representing 220+ species.
 Habitats include:

 Adventures

-Back to Top of ListThe zoo also features a number of kid-friendly rides and activities:
+Back to Top of ListThe zoo also features a number of kid-friendly rides and activities, including these offerings that require an additional cost beyond admission:

-A spacious park at the entrance of the zoo is perfect for picnicking.
+John Ball Park, a greenspace with playgrounds at the entrance of the zoo, is perfect for picnicking.

 Accessibility Information